 After a test group is created, it is displayed in the test group list on the A/B Test page.You can perform the following basic operations on test groups that you create:

-You can start testing for the test group whose status is Pending or Stopped.
+You can start testing for a test group whose status is Pending or Stopped.

-You can stop testing for the test group whose status is Testing.
+You can stop testing for a test group whose status is Testing.

 You can delete a test group on the A/B Test page.